translate/pootle/docs/releases/dev.rst

 - :djadmin:`update_tmserver`:

   - Renamed :option:`--overwrite` to :option:`--refresh`.
+  - Translations from disabled projects must be explicitly included with :option:`--include-disabled-projects`.
   - Added support for Elasticsearch-based external Translation Memory servers, which can be populated from translation files.
 This effectively brings the ability to display TM results from different TM servers, sorting them by